Returns the absolute value of the argument.

 The angle is always between -π and π.

-If z is a real number, arg(z) is 0 for positive numbers and π for negative numbers.
+is a real number, arg(z) is 0 for positive numbers and π for negative numbers.

 arg(0) is undefined.